lohithreddym4/Portfolia-template/README.md

 # Portfolia-template
-Welcome to my Portfolio Website!
-This website showcases my personal details, including contact information, about me section, skills, and projects.
+Welcome to my Portfolio Template!
+This website showcases personal details, including contact information, about me section, skills, and projects.
 ## Features
 **About Me:** Get to know me better through a brief introduction and information about my background.